-This visual demonstrates that it’s the Purchasing Department who approves the spend, not Accounts Payable.
+This visual demonstrates that it’s the Purchasing Department that approves the spending, not Accounts Payable.

 Know the Roles in Your Accounting Department

-Accounting departments vary, and many times they don’t necessarily grow as the company does.
-The inability to interpret or predict your financial results could be a result of asking your financial leader to perform tasks that are not in their skillset.
+Accounting departments vary, and often they don’t necessarily grow as the company does.
+The inability to interpret or predict your financial results could result in asking your financial leader to perform tasks that are not in their skillset.

-In simple terms, the roles and typical experience level in an accounting department are as follows:
+In simple terms, the roles and typical experience levels in an accounting department are as follows:

-Generally, small businesses often have two or fewer of these roles with an accountant or clerk level employee serving as a Controller or CFO with the expectation that they serve those roles well.
-If you’re asking your financial leader to prevent surprises and improve profits, you’re asking one person to perform two different roles.
-Outsourcing is an efficient option to supplement your team if your business is missing a CFO or controller experience.
+Generally, small businesses often have two or fewer of these roles, with an accountant or clerk-level employee serving as a Controller or CFO with the expectation that they serve the elevated position well.
+If you ask your financial leader to prevent surprises and improve profits, you’re asking one person to perform two different functions.
+Outsourcing is an efficient option to supplement your team if your business lacks a CFO or controller experience.
 It allows your company to gain high-level financial experts without paying for one full-time.

 There are no hard and fast rules to identify if you need additional accounting support, but these recommendations are a good starting point.
-For a more in-depth look at this topic, please join us on our upcoming webinars designed just for manufacturers: Are Your Financials Right and Wrong? and Jump Start Growth with Process Mapping.
+For a more in-depth look at this topic, watch our on-demand webinars designed just for manufacturers: Are Your Financials Right and Wrong? and Jump Start Growth with Process Mapping.
 Both webinars are 30-minutes and complimentary.
-Register today!